hosjiu1702/Batch-Normalization/README.md

 # Batch-Normalization
-a simple PyTorch implementation of Batch Normalization technique
+A simple PyTorch implementation of Batch Normalization technique